lpalgarvio/gitlabhq/doc/install/installation.md

     apt-get install sudo -y

 **Note:**
-Vim is an editor that is used here whenever there are files that need to be edited by hand.
-But, you can use any editor you like instead.
+During this installation some files will need to be edited manually.
+If you are familiar with vim set it as default editor with the commands below.
+If you are not familiar with vim please skip this and keep using the default editor.

-    # Install vim
+    # Install vim and set as default editor
     sudo apt-get install -y vim
+    sudo update-alternatives --set editor /usr/bin/vim.basic

+    # Or if you prefer nano as default editor
+    sudo apt-get install -y nano
+    sudo update-alternatives --set editor /usr/bin/nano

 Install the required packages:

-    sudo apt-get install -y build-essential zlib1g-dev libyaml-dev libssl-dev libgdbm-dev libreadline-dev libncurses5-dev libffi-dev curl git-core openssh-server redis-server checkinstall libxml2-dev libxslt-dev libcurl4-openssl-dev libicu-dev
+    sudo apt-get install -y build-essential zlib1g-dev libyaml-dev libssl-dev libgdbm-dev libreadline-dev libncurses5-dev libffi-dev curl openssh-server redis-server checkinstall libxml2-dev libxslt-dev libcurl4-openssl-dev libicu-dev logrotate

 Make sure you have the right version of Python installed.

     # Install Python
     sudo apt-get install -y python

-    # Make sure that Python is 2.5+ (3.x is not supported at the moment)
+    # Make sure that Python is 2.7 (3.x is not supported at the moment)
     python --version

     # If it's Python 3 you might need to install Python 2 separately